btong9/Marlin/README.md

 Additional documentation can be found at the [Marlin Home Page](https://marlinfw.org/).
 Please test this firmware and let us know if it misbehaves in any way.
 Volunteers are standing by!

+## Information
+My Ender 3 Max came with the 4.2.2 board and 1.0.1.8 firmware.
+To get CR Touch working, I had to downgrade to the 1.0.1.6 bltouch firmware which I think is unacceptable.
+Since the 1.0.1.6 firmware was missing many features and bug fixes, I decided to compile my own by forking Marlin 2.0.x branch.

 ## Changes
 Added config files for Ender 3 MAX

 Enabled CR Touch
   - Added probe offsets for CR Touch
-  - 4x4 probing enabled
+  - 5x5 probing enabled
-  - Preheats nozzle to 195 nozzle and 55 bed before probing
+  - Preheats nozzle to 210 nozzle and 60 bed before probing
   - Changed probing margin

 ## Marlin 2.0